admurali/logging-express-mw/README.md

 }
 ```

-Based on configuration above, we will see the following output:
+Based on the custom configuration above, we will see the following output:
 ```
 2017-10-28T22:46:09.853Z [right meow!] silly: log level - silly 2017-10-28T22:46:09.853Z [right meow!] debug: log level - debug